ORTools4MTEX/ORTools/README.md

 - Options
   - odfSecP      - array with angles of parent ODF section to display
   - odfSecC      - array with angles of child ODF section to display
-  - colormapP    - colormap string for parent PFs and ODFs
+  - colormapP    - colormap variable for parent PFs and ODFs
-  - colormapC    - colormap string for child PFs and ODFs
+  - colormapC    - colormap variable for child PFs and ODFs
   - variantId    - list of specific variant Ids to plot
   - variantWt    - list of specific variant weights to plot
   - halfwidth    - halfwidth for ODF calculation